If you’re looking for the best Nintendo 3DS games, there’s no shortage of titles to choose from, thanks to the console’s long life cycle.

-After the relatively muted reception to both Fire Emblem: Radiant Dawn and Fire Emblem: Shadow Dragon, Nintendo’s tactical role-playing series was on the verge of being killed off for good.
-Fire Emblem: Awakening, the series’ 2013 3DS debut, single-handedly revitalized the series, which now stands tall among Nintendo’s pantheon of popular franchises.
-With a straightforward story and more accessible mechanics, including multiple difficulty modes as well as the ability to turn off “permadeath,” the compelling gameplay is absolutely inviting for genre fans and newcomers alike.
+After the relatively muted reception to both Fire Emblem: Radiant Dawn and Fire Emblem: Shadow Dragon, Nintendo’s tactical role-playing Fire Emblem games were on the verge of being killed off for good.
+Fire Emblem: Awakening, the series’ 2013 3DS debut, single-handedly revitalized the series, which now stands tall among Nintendo’s pantheon of popular franchises, with 3 Houses being one of the best yet.
+With a straightforward story and more accessible mechanics, including multiple difficulty modes and the ability to turn off permadeath, the compelling gameplay is inviting for genre fans and newcomers alike.

 A reimagining of the 1991 Game Boy classic Metroid II: Return of Samus, Metroid: Samus Returns manages to be both an authentic nostalgia trip and a well-oiled modern platformer.
 The game takes place directly after the events of the game that kicked off the storied franchise.
 Samus Aran is sent by the Galactic Federation to the Metroid homeworld to investigate the power and threat of the titular aliens.
 Keeping with the identity of 2D Metroid titles, Samus collects power-ups along the way that help her traverse to previously hard-to-reach sections in the winding game world.